The police estimate that they get a call every minute from someone who is a victim of domestic abuse.

 Police and Civil Orders

-If you want to report to the Police, you can call 101, attend your local police station or report online here.
+If you want to report to the Police, you can call 101, attend your local police station or use the report online form.
 If it is an emergency or you are in danger, please call 999.

 Police officers will speak to you away from the person responsible and will keep you up to date through any investigation.

 Police may decide to serve a Domestic Violence Protection Order.
 This means that a perpetrator can be 'banned' from returning to the home and having contact with you.
-You can find more information here.
+You can find more information within the Frequently Asked Questions.

 Regardlesss of whether you report to the police, there is support available to you.
 Some services you can see on the right hand side of this page, otherwise use the search box at the top of the page to find a support service for you.